Star Idol: Finals

 The judging process of the finals differs from the semi-finals.
-The original production was replaced by a drama consisting of three acting segments that depicted two men competing to become an actor.
-Julian Hee plays a rich director of an acting company and being the judge for Leo and Bryan, who were auditioning to become actors.
+The original production was replaced by a drama consisting of three acting segments that depicted Wang and Lam competing to become an actor.

-The finals begins with Leo playing a tardy participant of an acting audition.
-Because of his lack of punctuality, Bryan begins first.
-The first segment consists of fighting scenes, where Bryan was in a bare-knuckle fight with Adam Chen and Leo did a sword fighting sequence with Zheng Geping.

-In the second segment, Leo asks the director out on a date where he tells her that he has fallen for her.
-However, he is rejected.
-Meanwhile, at another side of the restaurant Leo is at, Bryan is with Paris (played by Felicia Chin), his girlfriend.
-The two of them kisses.

-When the 3 parts had ended, the actual judges of Star Idol revealed who they thought should be winner.
-All of them chose Bryan over Leo.
-However, their choices do not determine the results due to the competition being decided completely by public voting.
+Julian Hee, Adam Chen, Zheng Geping and Felicia Chin acted in the drama also.

-Bryan Wang was announced winner of Star Idol, who had garnered 61% of the total votes.
+The judges unanimously chose Wang as the winner but the winner is fully decided by the voting public.
+Wang was announced winner of Star Idol, who had garnered 61% of the total votes.
 He won himself a 2-year contract with Mediacorp.

-The bottom two breakdown shows a Final 5 after the Top 5.
-This is because a revival round was held for the 4 ousted contestants, in which, Bryan (the eventual winner) was revived, forming the Final Five with the other four which got through the first four cuts.

 Criticism

 Star Idol was an acting competition, with format similar to singing competitions like Singapore Idol and Project Superstar, where the winner was determined by public voting instead of professional judging.

 The interactive drama Who Is It? was criticised for its unrealistic and distracted nature.
 The ever-changing and unpredictable script of the drama also caused several storyline flaws and loopholes.
 Jacqueline drugged and attempted to rape Cheng Xi prior to her character "disappearing" from the television show.
 However, neither Cheng Xi nor her existing girlfriend Alicia were deemed suspects.
 Inspector Zhu played a completely innocent person and was seen investigating the cases even when he was alone and did not need to pretend.
 However, he was conclusively revealed as the ultimate villain of the show.
 It is justifiable that he was neurotic.